Nivalyx/osu-wiki/wiki/Tournaments/OIT/2021/en.md

 ### Qualifier rules

 1. Each participant will have to sign up to one of the twenty Qualifier lobbies that has been scheduled and prepared by the Tournament Management in advance.
-2. In the lobby, participants will have to consecutively play all of the ten Qualifier maps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
+2. In the lobby, participants will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Participants **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Participants **are not allowed** to join in (or register for) more than one Qualifier lobbies.
 5. 32 participants with the **highest average rank combined from each individual Qualifier beatmaps** will advance to the knock-out stages.